palladius/goliardia/README.md

 Notes
 -----

-This website is currently in Italian, except for this README which is totally in Oirish English.
+This website is currently in *Italian*, except for this README which is totally in Oirish English.

 License
 -------